lynnaloo/xtuple-vagrant/README.md

 - In the `Vagrantfile`, ensure that the `sourceDir` variable to matches the location of the cloned xTuple source code: `sourceDir = "../../dev"`
   - This path should be relative to the location of the Vagrantfile

-- [Optional] Edit the host machine's `hosts` file (private/etc/root) as root and add an entry for the virtual machine: `192.168.33.10 xtuple-vagrant`

 ### Install VirtualBox Guest Additions Plugin

     vagrant plugin install vagrant-vbguest